-Top Lameness and Surgery Studies of 2017
+Top Surgery Studies

 This year, Elizabeth Santschi, DVM, Dipl.
 ACVS, a professor of equine surgery at the Kansas State University College of Veterinary Medicine, in Manhattan, shared her top take-home messages for 2017 equine surgery-related studies during the convention, held Nov.
 17-21 in San Antonio, Texas.
 This year’s presentation marked the end of her three-year term on the broadcast team.